n2geoff/testit/CONTRIBUTING.md

 ## Request a feature

-Use the [GitHub issue tracker](https://github.com/n2geoff/js-lib/issues) to request a new feature.
+Use the [GitHub issue tracker](https://github.com/n2geoff/testit/issues/new) to request a new feature.

-Keep in mind, this is a pure javascript library
+Keep in mind, this is a pure javascript library, no dependencies as minimal as possible

-Feel free to port it to your favorite framework, such as [RiotJS](http://riotjs.com), Angular or VueJs in a new repository.

 ## Commit message